Updated: Feb 15

 The reasons for low speed

 Indeed, there are good reasons why so many applications struggling and provide an unsatisfied user experience.
 Often organizations ignore non-functional aspects in their development chain.
 Software design specialists build services which fulfill the intended features documented in their given requirement papers.
 Our today’s construction cycles are highly feature driven because the customer plans to use the new product soon.
-QA staff is testing the functionality of the new application and in the best case a few weeks prior deployment into production they simulate load and measure response times.
+QA staff is testing the functionality of the new application and in the best case a few weeks prior to deployment into production they simulate load and measure response times.
 In the final Go-NoGo meeting, the project team decides that performance issues are low priority and gives their Go for deployment into production.
 Finally, the nightmare continues at production.
 Business customer claim that response times are not acceptable and deny using the new product.
 Operational teams are wondering because they can’t reproduce the issue.
 Their log file and system resource based monitoring confirm that there is no issue at all.

 The problems involved